Art rock: 1965–66

+In 1965, Bob Dylan shifted from the folk music of the American folk revival movement, which he had spearheaded in Greenwich Village, towards that of contemporary rock music, a style described by the press as "folk rock".
+This event was met with controversy, though marked the beginning of a sequence of influential albums later dubbed the "Electric Trilogy": Bringing It All Back Home (March 1965), Highway 61 Revisited (August 1965), and later Blonde on Blonde (June 1966).
+Writing in 1972, Nat Freedland of Billboard magazine, stated "during the golden period of the mid '60s, Bob Dylan and the Beatles led the way to an expansion of rock into an area of art songs with a beat".

-The December 1965 release of the Beatles' Rubber Soul signified a watershed for the pop album, transforming it in scope from a collection of singles with lesser-quality tracks to a distinct art form, filled with high-quality original compositions.
-The album garnered recognition for the Beatles as artists from the American mainstream press, anticipating rock music's cultural legitimization as an art form.
-Writing in 1968, Gene Sculatti of Jazz & Pop recognized Rubber Soul as "the definitive 'rock as art' album" and "the necessary prototype" that major artists such as the Rolling Stones (with Aftermath) and the Beach Boys had felt compelled to follow.
+The December 1965 release of the Beatles' Rubber Soul has been regarded as signifying a watershed for the form of the pop album.
+The album garnered recognition for the Beatles as artists from the American mainstream press due to the use of unconventional studio techniques and instruments which were not popular in rock music at the time.
+Writing in 1968, Gene Sculatti of Jazz & Pop recognised Rubber Soul as "the definitive 'rock as art' album" and "the necessary prototype" that major artists such as the Rolling Stones (with Aftermath) and the Beach Boys had felt compelled to follow.

-The period when rock music became most closely aligned with art began in 1966 and continued until the mid 1970s.
-Academic Michael Johnson associates "the first documented moments of ascension in rock music" to the Beach Boys' Pet Sounds and the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band (1967).
+Academic Michael Johnson associates "the first documented moments of ascension in rock music" to the Beach Boys' Pet Sounds.
 Released in May 1966, Pet Sounds came from Wilson's desire to make a "complete statement", as he believed the Beatles had previously done with Rubber Soul.
 In 1978, biographer David Leaf wrote that the album heralded art rock, while according to The New York Observer, "Pet Sounds proved that a pop group could make an album-length piece comparable with the greatest long-form works of Bernstein, Copland, Ives, and Rodgers and Hammerstein."
 Pet Sounds is also noted as the first rock concept album.
 In 1971, Cue magazine described the Beach Boys as having been "among the vanguard" with regard to art rock, among many other aspects relating to the counterculture, over the period up to late 1967.